Don't Let Me Be Yours

 "Don't Let Me Be Yours" is a song by Swedish singer Zara Larsson.
-It was released on 12 May 2017 by TEN Music Group and Epic Records as the sixth single from her second studio album So Good (2017).
-The song was co-written by Ed Sheeran, who additionally provided backing vocals.
+It was released on 12 May 2017 by TEN Music Group and Epic Records as the sixth single from her second studio album, So Good (2017).
+Larsson co-wrote the song with Steve Mac, Johnny McDaid, and Ed Sheeran who additionally provided backing vocals, while Mac handled its production.

 Composition

-"Don't Let Me Be Yours" is a pop song with a length of three minutes and nineteen seconds.
-It is in the key of E major and moves at a tempo of 113 beats per minute in a 4/4 time signature.
+"Don't Let Me Be Yours" is an upbeat song with romantic lyrics and an energetic production.
+The song is three minutes and nineteen seconds long, and is in the key of E major and moves at a tempo of 113 beats per minute in a 4/4 time signature.
+English singer Ed Sheeran co-wrote the song and provided backing vocals for it.

-Critical reception
+Release and promotion

-Mike Wass of Idolator wrote that the song "meets the soulful-pop-with-euro-beats brief better than most, showing what the Swedish pop star is capable of when given the right material."
+TEN Music Group and Epic Records released "Don't Let Me Be Yours" on 12 May 2017, days after Larsson performed a mashup of the song and Sheeran's 2017 single "Shape of You" at the MTV Movie & TV Awards.
+The accompanying music video directed by Daniel Kaufman premiered on the same day of the song's release, via Larsson's Vevo channel.
+The video has a girl power theme, following the story of a young girl who aspires to be a racer.
+"Don't Let Me Be Yours" was serviced to the UK contemporary hit radio on 2 June.